darktable-org/dtorg/content/blog/2016-10-10-raw-overexposed/2016-10-10-raw-overexposed.md

 Because of the analog [gain](https://en.wikipedia.org/wiki/Gain_(electronics)) that was applied to the data to bring it into the nominal range and not blow (clip, make them bigger than $\mathbf{16383}$) the usable highlights.
 The [gain](https://en.wikipedia.org/wiki/Gain_(electronics)) is applied in finite discrete steps, it may be impossible to apply a finer [gain](https://en.wikipedia.org/wiki/Gain_(electronics)), so that the **white level** is closer to $\mathbf{16383}$.

-This is a very brief summary, for a detailed write-up i can direct you to the Magic Lantern's [CMOS/ADTG/Digic register investigation on ISO](http://www.magiclantern.fm/forum/index.php?topic=10111.0).
+This is a very brief summary, for a detailed write-up i can direct you to the Magic Lantern's [CMOS/ADTG/Digic register investigation on ISO](https://www.magiclantern.fm/forum/index.php?topic=10111.0).

 ### the first steps of processing a raw file

-All right, we got a sensor readout - an array of unsigned integers - how do we get from that to an image, that can be displayed?
+All right, we got a sensor readout&nbsp;– an array of unsigned integers&nbsp;– how do we get from that to an image, that can be displayed?

 1. Convert the values from [integer](https://en.wikipedia.org/wiki/Integer_(computer_science)) (most often 16-bit unsigned) to [float](https://en.wikipedia.org/wiki/Floating_point) (not strictly required, but best for [precision](https://en.wikipedia.org/wiki/Precision_(computer_science)) reasons; we use [32-bit float](https://en.wikipedia.org/wiki/Single-precision_floating-point_format))
 2. Subtract **black level**